Exploring the Consequences of Organised Crime and Illegal Trade Displacement on Eurasia

 PROJECT SUMMARY

-a) Threats in borderlands and seaports, such as the displacement of threats, shifting trafficking routes and trafficking of new commodities;
+a) Threats in borderlands and seaports, such as the displacement of threats, shifting trafficking routes, and trafficking of new commodities;

-c) Actors in smuggling and trafficking, specifically who are the perpetrators on the ground: private companies, individuals, underworld networks?
+c) Actors in smuggling and trafficking, specifically who the perpetrators are on the ground: private companies, individuals, underworld networks;

 PUBLICATIONS